Skip to content

 Profile

-Service: Consulting Editor - Land-Grant Press by Clemson Extension and Nursery crops for the journal HortTechnology.
+Service: Consulting Editor - Land-Grant Press by Clemson Extension and Nursery Crops for the journal HortTechnology.
 Reviewer - multiple journals.
-Member - CU Vice President for Research Faculty Advisory Board.
+Clemson University Faculty Senate Vice President (2024-25) and President (2025-26).

 Research Interests